 The abstraction castle is an unbreakable joined-up piece surrounded by a moat and a drawbridge.
 It’s difficult to isolate any single area for potential alternative use cases.
 Inside the moat, everything is dry (especially the firewood) and there is only one ordained way to get things done in the castle.
 Trying to change any single piece is a threat to the abstraction castle’s integrity and must be thwarted.

 At the same time, the abstraction castle is not self-sufficient.
 It must depend on the surrounding landscape for all of its essential supplies.
 It pulls everything towards its centre and relies on the assumptions of its designers to not fail during a crisis.

 Change is coming, change is the enemy, and the abstraction castle is impregnable.
-Either there’s a prolonged siege of trying to force the castle to adapt to the change, or the castle is just left alone entirely to sit in its moat while the change continues elsewhere.
+Either there’s a prolonged siege, during which the castle is forced to adapt to the change against its will, or the castle is just left alone entirely to sit in its moat while the change continues elsewhere.

 An abstraction castle is the polar opposite of code that is easy to delete.
 For every advantage of code that is easy to delete, an abstration castle has the corresponding disadvantage:

 |“Make it easy to delete.”||“Make it hard to delete.”|